NaomiProject/naomi-docs/developer/plugins/index.md

 without having to change anything in the Naomi core.

 Plugins work by defining a standard interface that plugins of the class must conform to.
-That way they become interchangable within Naomi.
+That way they become interchangeable within Naomi.

 Current plugin categories and classes include: